What Conditions can Stem Cell Therapy Treat?

 As the body ages, its ability to regenerate tissue from autologous (its own) stem cells diminishes.
 After age 60, autologous stem cell therapy typically fails to provide regeneration because there are not enough stem cells in the bone marrow.
 Due to this decline in autologous stem cells, patients over 60 years of age generally achieve better results using a combination of a healing accelerator, such as PRP or an amniotic-fluid derived allograft, and allograft tissues derived from another source for regeneration.
 Dr. Provencher will explain these options in great detail with each patient on an individual basis.

 Please note that the stem cell therapy offered by Dr. Provencher is classified as autologous because it utilizes a patient’s very own adult stem cells instead of the controversial fetal/embryonic stem cells.
 By using a patient’s own adult stem cells, the risk of disease transmission, tissue rejection and infection is eliminated.

 What are stem cells?
-For the answer to that question and more information on stem cell injections, please contact the Denver, Vail and Aspen, Colorado area office of Dr. Matthew Provencher.
-His orthopedic team is available to explain the many healing benefits of adult stem cell therapy.
+For the answer to that question and more information on stem cell injections, please contact the office of Dr. Matthew Provencher, serving patients from Denver, Vail and the Aspen, Colorado communities.
+He and his orthopedic team are available to explain the many healing benefits of adult stem cell therapy.